 #1.
 Get an admissions decision sooner

-Sometimes students hold off on applying in order to improve their GPA for admission or scholarship consideration.
-If you’re within our typical admission range, don’t wait to apply.
-You can submit an updated transcript by February 1 (for freshman/first-year applicants) or June 1 (for transfer applicants) to improve scholarship eligibility.
+People sometimes hold off on applying in order to improve their GPA for admission or scholarship consideration, but you don’t have to!
+If you’re within our typical admission range (see freshman ranges and transfer students ranges), don’t wait to apply.
+You can submit an updated transcript by January 15 (for freshman applicants) or June 1 (for transfer applicants) to improve scholarship eligibility.

-If your GPA is below 3.0, talk to your counselor to see if early action is right for you.
+If you’re a freshman applicant with a GPA below 3.0, or a transfer applicant with a GPA below 2.5, talk to your counselor to see if early action is right for you.

 Financial aid

-You can spend more time completing the FAFSA and searching for scholarships.
+Once you’re admitted, you are given access to the CSU Scholarship Application (CSUSA).
+So the sooner you’re admitted, the more time you have to look and apply for scholarships and complete the FAFSA.
 This will help you understand the amount of financial aid you can expect and decide if CSU fits you financially.

 On-campus housing